Goldenmist00/WebMark/README.md

-# ContextMemo - Chrome Extension for Web Annotation
+# WebMark - Chrome Extension for Web Annotation

 ## Overview

-ContextMemo is a production-ready Chrome Extension that enables users to highlight text on any webpage and attach contextual notes.
+WebMark is a production-ready Chrome Extension that enables users to highlight text on any webpage and attach contextual notes.
 The extension provides persistent storage, automatic highlight restoration, and a comprehensive dashboard for note management.
 All data is stored locally using Chrome's storage API, ensuring complete privacy and offline functionality.

 ## Key Features